-- 1 Press P to select the Performance screen. - 2 Press the SPACEBAR to select an interface (H2TU-C DS1, H2TU-R DS1, H2TU-C HDSL2, or H2TU-R HDSL2), then press ENTER. - 3 Press the SPACEBAR to select the type of statistics (Current, Alarm History, 25 Hour History, 48 Hour History, or 31 Day History), then press ENTER after your selection. - Selecting 31 Day History allows you to clear the current, 25-hour, 48-hour, and 31-day performance history screens for the selected interface. - Selecting Alarm History allows you to clear the alarm history screen for the selected interface.
-For information about the DS1 and HDSL2 alarm screens, see Table 17 on page 40. - 4 Press L to clear the screen.
+- 1 Press P to select the Performance screen. - 2 Press the SPACEBAR to select either interface (H2TU-C DS1, H2TU-R DS1, H2TU-C HDSL2 or H2TU-R HDSL2), then press ENTER. - Press the SPACEBAR to select the type of statistics (Current, Alarm History, 25 Hour History, 48 Hour History, or 31 Day History) and press ENTER after your selection. - Selecting 31 Day History allows you to clear the Current, 25 Hour, 48 Hour, and 31 Day performance history screens for the selected interface. - Selecting Alarm History allows you to clear the alarm history screen for the selected interface.
+For information about the DS1 and HDSL2 Alarm screens, see Table 17 on page 37. - 4 Press L to clear the screen.